Shut Up (and Sleep with Me)

-"Shut Up (and Sleep with Me)" is a song by German Eurodance artist Sin With Sebastian, released in May 1995 as the lead single from his debut album, Golden Boy (1995).
-It features classic opera vocals by singer Donna Lynn Bowers aka Steve.
-Co-produced by Inga Humpe and Sebastian Roth, who also wrote it, the song became a Europe-wide hit, reaching number-one in Austria, Finland, Lithuania and Spain.
-Outside Europe, it also reached number-one in Mexico.
-It was nominated to the 1996 Echo Awards for the best German dance single.
+"Shut Up (and Sleep with Me)" is a song by German Eurodance artist Sin With Sebastian, released in May 1995 by the Sing Sing label as the lead single from his debut album, Golden Boy (1995).
+The song features classic opera vocals by singer Donna Lynn Bowers a.k.a.
+Steve.
+Co-produced by Inga Humpe and Sebastian Roth (real name of SWS), who also wrote it, the song became a Europe-wide hit, reaching number-one in Austria, Finland, Lithuania, Mexico and Spain.
+It received a gold certification in Germany, and was nominated to the 1996 Echo Awards for the best German dance single.
+Its success also led to Sin With Sebastian being nominated in the category for Best Dance at the 1995 MTV Europe Music Awards.
+The accompanying music video was directed by Matthias Schweger.
+"Shut Up (and Sleep with Me)" was included on the soundtrack to the 1997 German film Silvester Countdown and featured in a commercial for Tulipan Condoms.